[?] Subscribe To This Site

 "The vine is dried up, and the fig tree languisheth; the pomegranate tree, the palm tree also, and the apple tree, [even] all the trees of the field, are withered: because joy is withered away from the sons of men."
 Joel 2:22 KJV

-And of course, Satan always offers a cheap counterfeit, usually while pressing in on you with difficult, natural circumstances.
+And of course, Satan always offers a cheap counterfeit, usually while pressing in with difficult, natural circumstances.

-His offer is for you to ignore God completely, and take instead some easy provision that he will readily supply.
+His offer is usually to ignore God completely, and take instead some easy provision that he will readily supply.
 In the case of the Israelites, they were faced with the potential of starvation and an endless siege, when the King of Assyria made the following offer:

 "..for thus saith the king of Assyria, make an agreement with me by a present, and come out to me, and [then] eat ye every man of his own vine, and every one of his fig tree, and drink ye every one the waters of his cistern:" 2 Kings 18:31KJV